SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 Authentication & Authorization

-Use OAuth 2.1, Not API Keys
+Use OAuth and PKCE, Not Static API Keys

-Implement Token Rotation
+Respect Token Rotation

 Restrict Permissions